EasyAsABC123/React_Shopping_Cart/README.md

 -  Create a GitHub Repo and Start on a Project Plan
 -  Design Frontend layout
 -  Include required API's and verify it
--  Test for errors and bugs and correct it
+-  Test for errors and bugs and fix it
 -  Submit Project